ICMS-conference/icms-conference.github.io/README.md

 automatically generated with [Jekyll](http://jekyllrb.com/) by [GitHub Pages](http://pages.github.com/).

-These instructions are for OpenMath members who wish to do more than the occasional editing.
+These instructions are for ICMS members who wish to do more than the occasional editing.

 ### Editing pages online with GitHub